4d47/as3-build-xml/README.md

 Generic Flex Ant build script for our AS3 friends over here.

-It builds the as|mxml at the top level of your `src/` folder, using the swc in your `libs/` and put the generated swf files in your `bin/` folder.
-The ASDoc is generated in the `doc/` folder.
-The Unit Tests classes in `test/` end with Test and the results, including code quality analysis (by FlexPMD, FlexCPD and FlexMetrics) is put in `test-reports/` folder.
+It builds the `src/*.{as,mxml}`, using the SWC in your `libs/` and put the generated SWF files in your `bin/` folder.
+The ASDoc is generated in `doc/`.
+The FlexUnit classes are in `test/` and Mockolate is available, results including code audit (by FlexPMD, FlexCPD and FlexMetrics) is written in `test-reports/`.

 It is convention based but you can be configured with a `build.properties` and `build-config.xml` in your project root directory.